TD-Dan/Sunwai/Sunwai.md

 *   **Root Words:** These are the foundational, often single-syllable building blocks of the language (e.g., `a`, `ta`, `wai`, `sun`, `heim`).
 They represent the most basic concepts.
 (They are sometimes categorized as Prime, Secondary, and Tertiary roots based on their phonetic simplicity and foundational role).
 *   **Compound Words:** The vast majority of Sunwai words are formed by combining two or more roots, or existing compounds.
 This is the **primary and strongly preferred method of vocabulary expansion**, creating a logical and interconnected lexicon.
+* Additionally, Sunwai utilizes **productive prefixes**, most notably [[NO]], which modify the meaning of existing words, forming a key part of the language's structure and flexibility.

 ### 3. Principles for Creating New Words